axeluhl/sailing-analytics/wiki/info/landscape/paris2024/olympic-setup.md

 (Adjust the release accordingly, of course).
 (NOTE: During the first production days of the event we noticed that it was really a BAD IDEA to have all replicas use the same DB set-up, all writing to the MongoDB PRIMARY of the "live" replica set in eu-west-1.
 With tens of replicas running concurrently, this led to a massive block-up based on MongoDB not writing fast enough.
 This gave rise to a new application server AMI which now has a MongoDB set-up included, using "replica" as the MongoDB replica set name.
 Now, each replica hence can write into its own MongoDB instance, isolated from all others and scaling linearly.)

-In other regions, instead an instance-local MongoDB shall be used for each replica, not interfering with each other or with other databases:
+In the EC2 regions, instead an instance-local MongoDB is used for each replica, not interfering with each other or with other databases:

 ```
 INSTALL_FROM_RELEASE=build-202306271444